cypress-io/cypress-documentation/source/api/commands/viewport.md

 Cypress.config('viewportWidth') // => 800
 ```

-## Set viewport in the test options
+## Set viewport in the test configuration

-You can configure the size of the viewport height and width within a suite or test by passing the new configuration value within the {% url "test options" configuration#Test-Options %}.
+You can configure the size of the viewport height and width within a suite or test by passing the new configuration value within the {% url "test configuration" configuration#Test-Configuration %}.

 This will set the height and width throughout the duration of the tests, then return it to the default `viewportHeight` and `viewportWidth` when complete.